lzhang4672/AIChildrenStoryBookGenerator/README.md

 - Keywords that are thrown into the story generating prompt to create unique and creative stories (i.e: bike, snow, parade, ...)

 ### **Story Outline Creation**:
 Produces a pdf output of the compiled book with appropriate illustrations.
-See the sample folder for sample generations.
+See the provided sample generations.
 None of the files in this folder have been manually altered in any way and come straight from the program.

 ### Setup